 The MPO recommends the use of the R3-17 "Bike Lane" sign.
-Placement shall be in accordance with the MUTCD Section 9B.04 and shall not exceed 1000 feet in spacing.
-It is also recommen that the placement of the sign be staggered with the bike lane symbol markings.
+Placement shall be in accordance with the MUTCD Section 9B.04 and shall not exceed 1,000 feet in spacing.
+It also recommends that the placement of the sign be staggered with the bike lane symbol markings.

-The R4-11 "May Use Full Lane" sign is a sign used to designate the potential presence and right unlike the R3-17 "Bike Lane" sign is reserved for streets with shared lanes or a designated bike r
+The R4-11 "May Use Full Lane" sign is a sign used to designate the potential presence and right for bicyclists to occupy the road.
+This sign, unlike the R3-17 "Bike Lane" sign is reserved for streets with shared lanes or a designated bike route.
+The MUTCD added the R4-11 in the 2009 revision.

-2009 revision.
 Another sign combination often used to designate shared lanes and bike routes, are the combined W11-1 and W16-1 "Share the Road" signs.
 Many cities have abandoned the combined W11-1 and W16-1 signs and adopted the "May Use Full Lane" signs.
 The "May Use Full Lane" sign conveys a clearer message to users of the roadway unlike the combined "Share the Road" signs.